 How To Make Oma's Easy German Spaghetti

 Step 4.
-Finish the Sauce.
-Turn off the heat, and add the remaining butter to finish the sauce and give it a smooth texture.
+Finish the sauce with butter.
+Turn off the heat and stir in the remaining butter until it melts completely into the sauce.

 Here is a helpful article from The Spruce Eats about Finishing Sauces with Butter.